Monday, August 31, 2009

 When I was in high school, my teachers had a fit if my written and spoken language weren't perfect.
 They hoped I'd become a teacher, and they wanted those traits to carry through me.

 I became something similar.
 I'm a writer and editor, and I've made a career out of getting things right.
-But I have to admit that I don't mind if my grammar or syntax isn't perfect.
+But I have to admit that I don't mind if my grammar or syntax aren't perfect.

 I don't care if I boldly split an infinitive, and I'm not above ending a sentence with a preposition.
 I'll even start a sentence with and or but, something many grammarians cringe at (yes, I think I just ended a sentence with a preposition).